Bonanza: Costumes

-From the third season on, the Cartwrights and nearly every other recurring character on the show wore the same clothing in almost every episode.
+The Cartwrights and nearly every other recurring character on the show wore the same clothing in almost every episode, starting in the third season.
 The reason for this is twofold: it made duplication of wardrobe easier for stunt doubles (Hal Burton, Bob Miles, Bill Clark, Lyle Heisler, Ray Mazy) and it cut the cost of refilming action shots (such as riding clips in-between scenes), as previously shot stock footage could be reused.
 Below is a survey of costumes employed: